For the purposes of this blog, we’ll be using our branded live, Toolstation Tuesday’s as an example.

 In order to run the show via the On The Tools Facebook page, we use a new All-in-One system from Multicam.
 It consists of two PTZ (Pan, Tilt, Zoom) cameras controlled through a central unit by a member of the production team.
 This is a great bit of kit, reducing the required crew for the show from six people to three.

-In terms of how we broadcast, we use Facebook Live Producer, a piece of software which offers a pop-up box function where our audience can submit their competition responses.
+In terms of how we broadcast, we use Facebook Live Producer, a piece of software that offers a pop-up box function where our audience can submit their competition responses.
 The reason we use this is to avoid being penalised for ‘engagement bait’.

 Essentially, Facebook doesn’t like it when members are asked to comment something specific.
 Nor do they like it when members are asked to like and share (all of this applies to standard posts too).
 If Facebook thinks you’re doing any of the above, it will penalise you – limiting how far your content can reach.
 Seriously, do not be tempted by engagement bait!
 Using pop up boxes, like those offered via Facebook Live Producer, avoids this, without losing the chance for audience engagement.